Media Stereotypes Lesson Plan

 Overview

-This lesson familiarises students with stereotypes and helps them understand the role that stereotypes play in television's portrayal of life.
-The lesson begins with a discussion about the types of stereotypes that are common on television, why stereotypes are used on TV, and the possible negative influences of stereotyping.
-To further increase their awareness of television stereotypes, students will participate in a number of writing, drawing and viewing activities that include deconstructing segments from television programs, drawing stereotypical and non-stereotypical figures, and writing a poem about stereotypes.
+This lesson familiarises students with stereotypes and helps them understand the role that stereotypes play in television’s portrayal of life.
+The lesson begins with a discussion about the types of stereotypes that are common in media, why stereotypes are used in media, and the possible negative influences of stereotyping.
+Students will analyze a media character in terms of stereotypes and then create their own character as a way of demonstrating their awareness of stereotyping.
+To further increase their awareness of stereotypes, students will participate in a number of writing, drawing and viewing activities that include deconstructing segments from television programs, drawing stereotypical and non-stereotypical figures, and writing a poem about stereotypes.

 Learning Outcomes

-• understand the various types of stereotypes that exist in the media
+• Identify examples of stereotypes in media

 This lesson and all associated documents (handouts, overheads, backgrounders) is available in an easy-print, pdf kit version.